 Combined Shear and Axial Loads

-In a bearing design the preload is chosen to ensure that the assembled joint may slip into bearing at the first external shear load application.
+In a bearing design the preload is chosen to ensure that the assembled joint can slip into bearing at the first external shear load application.
 It is therefore necessary to calculate the slip load and preload the fasteners to a level below that the one to prevent slip.

 The joint’s strength depends not only on the shear and tension interaction in the fastener but also on the dimensions and material properties of the clamped parts.
-The relative magnitude of the axial and shear components of the combined loading may make it necessary to reduce the axial preload in order to allow more of the fastener’s strength to be used in shear.
+The relative magnitude of the axial and shear components of the combined loading can make it necessary to reduce the axial preload in order to allow more of the fastener’s strength to be used in shear.
 It is therefore necessary, when designing a bearing joint experiencing both tension and shear loads, to work backwards to a remaining clamping force rather than size the fastener by the preload requirements.

 The fastener’s shear capacity depends not only on the bolt size and its material shear strength, but also on the levels of axial and torsional stress in the triaxial stress system in its shearing planes.

-The equations [9.3.3[9.3.4[9.3.5[9.3.6 below assume that all torsional stresses (due to torque tightening) are removed by embedding, and bending stresses are small.
+The equations [9.3.3], [9.3.4], [9.3.5] and [9.3.6] assume that all torsional stresses (due to torque tightening) are removed by embedding, and bending stresses are small.
 Under these assumptions only the interaction between axial and shear stress are considered within the fastener.

-In cases where it cannot be assumed that bearing joints have negligible fastener bending, more comprehensive fastener failure theories should be applied.
+In cases where it cannot be assumed that bearing joints have negligible fastener bending, it is important to apply more comprehensive fastener failure theories.

 Thus, the verification of the combined loaded bearing joint uses stress interaction relations.
-If the thread is in the shear plane (not a recommended design practice), the following combined stress interaction relations should be satisfied:
+If the thread is in the shear plane (not a recommended design practice), it is important to satisfy the following combined stress interaction relations: